1uckyswish/java-code-playground/README.md

 ## Repository Structure

-- **challenges**: Contains solutions to Java challenges.
-- **projects**: Contains projects developed during the journey to learn Java.
-- **workbooks**: Contains workbooks and exercises for interactive learning.

-## Getting Started

-If you're new to the repository, start by exploring the different directories:

 - **challenges**: Check out solutions to various Java challenges.
 - **projects**: Browse through projects developed while learning Java.
 - **workbooks**: Access workbooks and exercises for interactive learning.

 Feel free to clone the repository and explore the code.
 Happy coding!

-## License

-This project is licensed under the [MIT License](LICENSE).